DanielBremont/danielbremont.github.io/pages/aprender.md

 <div class="message">
 **Focus “learning time” on things that compound:**

 - Compounding is a pretty important concept that shows up in compound interest, in Moore’s Law, all over the place.
 It’s about virtuous cycles.
 And so in the limited flexible time that I have, I think the rule of thumb is to focus on things that could trigger a virtuous cycle.

 - One perfect place to start is becoming a faster typer.
 Getting faster allows me to write more, to communicate more, to get more done in the same amount of time, because it makes almost everything I do on the computer faster.

 - Building lasting relationships is also a compounding activity because it gives you access to more people who can help you get things done more quickly.

+- Learning the  fundamentals computer scinece, maths, stats deeply.

+- Learning your tools, vs code etc.

 - Consuming (books, papers, blogs, courses, whatever) is not inherently a compounding thing.
 Only if you have some kind of method to reflect, to digest, to incorporate your knowledge into your thoughts.

 </div>

 <div class="message">
 **Para realizar mis tareas:**

 - Write your goals on a sheet of paper.
 - Circle the three most important.
 - Avoid doing any work on anything that’s not circled.
 - Consejo: Usar la **técnica del pomodoro** 😉.